Dancer in the Dark: Box office

+The film previewed on 12 screens in Denmark where it grossed 1,562,965 Danish krone ($180,223).
+It officially opened in Scandinavia on 8 September 2000 where it grossed a disappointing $288,723 in its opening weekend.
+It grossed $103,102 (kr.
+0.9 million) from 49 screens in Denmark, finishing in second place behind X-Men.
+In Sweden, it opened in fifth place with a gross of 928,621 Swedish krona ($96,330) from 34 screens.
+It also opened in fifth place in Norway with a gross of 587,495 Norwegian krone ($63,858).
+In Finland, it came sixth with a gross of 152,598 Finnish markka ($25,433) from six screens.

-It grossed $45.6 million worldwide, including $4.2 million in the United States and Canada.
+Overall, it grossed $45.6 million worldwide, including $4.2 million in the United States and Canada.
 It was number one at the Japanese box office for three weeks.

 Accolades

 Dancer in the Dark premiered at the 2000 Cannes Film Festival and was awarded the Palme d'Or, along with the Best Actress award for Björk.
 The song "I've Seen It All" was nominated for an Academy Award for Best Original Song, at the performance of which Björk wore her famous swan dress.

 Sight & Sound magazine conducts a poll every ten years of the world's finest film directors to find out the Ten Greatest Films of All Time.
 This poll has been going since 1952, and has become the most recognised poll of its kind in the world.
 In 2012, Cyrus Frisch was one of the four directors who voted for Dancer in the Dark.
 Frisch commented: "A superbly imaginative film that leaves conformity in shambles".
 Director Oliver Schmitz also lauded the work as "relentless, claustrophobic, the best movie about capital punishment as far as I'm concerned".

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 218.